CODES

 For the purposes of this code, Wagering Product or Service includes betting on fantasy sport teams, odds compilation and tipping services offered or provided by a Licensed Operator.

-2.1 Advertising or Marketing Communication for a Wagering Product or Service must not, having regard to the theme, visuals and language used, be directed primarily to Minors.
+1. Advertising or Marketing Communication for a Wagering Product or Service must not, having regard to the theme, visuals and language used, be directed primarily to Minors.

-SECTION 2.1 Practice Note
+Section 2.1: Practice Note

 Whether an advertisement or marketing communication is “directed primarily to minors” is an objective test based on a range of factors.
 It is a combination of visual techniques and age of characters and actors which will mean the marketing communication is directed primarily to minors.
 The use of any one factor or technique in the absence of others may not necessarily render the marketing communication “directed primarily to minors”.